 The current work has identified uniform and agreed OM for clinical assessment of upper limb with pan-European coverage, integrating evidence on psychometric properties with clinical practice guidelines and with evidence-based consensus among clinicians, researchers and engineers, considering also clinical utility in aspects such as language availability, affordability and practical applicability.
 Despite these strengths, several limitations and considerations should be noted.

 Kinematic measures and sensor-based actual arm use are included in the current recommendations to quantify movement quality and arm/hand use on body function and activity level, even though clinical applicability isn’t well-established yet.
 Such technology-supported assessments are increasingly used in research,[32][33] but they haven’t found their way to large scale application in clinical practice.
 Current limitations are a lack of a standardized way to apply and analyse the data and missing information regarding its psychometric properties for the various scenarios.[15][34]
 In case of kinematic assessment an additional, contemporary, limitation is the need for high-resolution, three-dimensional optoelectronic systems,[6] limiting application to specialized clinical centres that have access to such advanced systems and expertise required for the corresponding analysis.
 Apparently, the expected added value of objective measurement of upper limb function or actual use is compelling enough to have caught the attention of both researchers and healthcare professionals.[17]
 This is based on the rapid ongoing technological developments of equipment suitable for use outside of expert labs, such as accelerometers, inertial measurement units (IMU’s) or markerless video-based systems.
 Although currently regarded as not mature or user-friendly enough for routine use in clinical practice,[6] it is expected that this will become possible in the coming years.
-This will then enable measurement of kinematic data and/or actual arm use in non-specialized clinical settings during therapy, on the ward and even at home, without the need for advanced optoelectronic systems.
+This will then enable measurement of kinematic data and/or actual arm use in clinical settings during therapy, on the ward and even at home, without the need for advanced optoelectronic systems.
 Based on the current synthesis, it is clear that this topic warrants further research.

-Secondly, specific OM could be recommended for two of the three levels of the ICF framework, however, recommendations of OM on participation level are missing.
-This is likely due to the fact that these recommendations address upper limb functioning, whereas OM on participation level are assessing more complex activities and involvement in life situations.
-There might be potential value of using body-worn (movement) sensors to monitor participation in the near future, e.g. by monitoring outdoor activity patterns or travel behaviour.[32]

 Potential cultural differences that can influence the validity of task-based assessments (e.g., using cutlery) haven’t been directly addressed, even though language availability of OM has been considered.
 For example, for the FMA-UE official transcultural adaptations and validations are available.[35–38] Also, some of the clinical assessments that are part of the CAULIN recommendations are available in revised or shortened forms, optimising administration time or psychometric properties,[39][40][41] but this hasn’t been taken into consideration in this work.